Edwin Gould Foundation For Children

 Reapplication Policy

 No specific reapplication policy is publicly documented.
-Given the foundation's relationship-focused approach and invitation-only Accelerator model, declined organizations may wish to stay engaged through the foundation's events and communications while continuing to develop their programs.
+Given the foundation's relationship-focused approach and invitation-only Accelerator model, declined organisations may wish to stay engaged through the foundation's events and communications while continuing to develop their programmes.

 Application Success Factors